pratsgl/argocd/Readme.md

 NAME                                             READY   AGE
 statefulset.apps/argocd-application-controller   1/1     158m
 ```
-Since its a NodePort , we need to use Server/Worker node IP to connect to argocd Server
+Since its a NodePort , we can use Server/Worker IP to connect to argocd Server

 ```
 $ kubectl get nodes -o wide